Dental implant: Bisphosphonate drugs

-The use of bone building drugs, like bisphosphonates and anti-RANKL drugs require special consideration with implants, because they have been associated with a disorder called Medication-associated osteonecrosis of the jaw (MRONJ).
+The use of bone-building drugs, like bisphosphonates and anti-RANKL drugs, requires special consideration with implants because they have been associated with a disorder called medication-associated osteonecrosis of the jaw (MRONJ).
 The drugs change bone turnover, which is thought to put people at risk for death of bone when having minor oral surgery.
 At routine doses (for example, those used to treat routine osteoporosis) the effects of the drugs linger for months or years but the risk appears to be very low.
 Because of this duality, uncertainty exists in the dental community about how to best manage the risk of BRONJ when placing implants.
-A 2009 position paper by the American Association of Oral and Maxillofacial Surgeons, discussed that the risk of BRONJ from low dose oral therapy (or slow release injectable) as between 0.01 and 0.06 percent for any procedure done on the jaws (implant, extraction, etc.).
+A 2009 position paper by the American Association of Oral and Maxillofacial Surgeons discussed that the risk of BRONJ from low dose oral therapy (or slow-release injectable) as between 0.01 and 0.06 percent for any procedure done on the jaws (implant, extraction, etc.).
 The risk is higher with intravenous therapy, procedures on the lower jaw, people with other medical issues, those on steroids, those on more potent bisphosphonates and people who have taken the drug for more than three years.
-The position paper recommends against placing implants in people who are taking high dose or high frequency intravenous therapy for cancer care.
+The position paper recommends against placing implants in people who are taking high-dose or high-frequency intravenous therapy for cancer care.
 Otherwise, implants can generally be placed and the use of bisphosphonates does not appear to affect implant survival.
+Additional precaution can be taken by administering pentoxifylline and tocopherol both pre-operatively and post-operatively.
+Moreover, patients taking bisphosphonates present a higher risk of implant failure in comparison to patients not taking this class of drugs.